dhairyagothi/100_days_100_web_project/README.md

 DAY-10.]
 QR-CODE-GENERATOR
 DAY-11.]
 SERVING WEBSITE USING EXPRESS
 DAY-12.]
 NODEMAILER GMAIL SENDER-->( to use this email sender you need to first clone this repo ->open folder gmail_nodemailer npm i -> nodemon index.js -> open http://localhost:5500/ -> enter your name and email address server automatically will share a email to you from my side . that's it all set.
+DAY-13.]
+LOGIN FORM USING MERN-->( to use this Login form you need to first clone this repo ->open folder loginusingmern npm i -> nodemon index.js -> open http://localhost:3000/ -> go to register page enter your details , your details are submitted and stored in mongodb . that's it all set.